Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 - This is a one-time job/transaction and/or the period of the job/transaction will be less than two months.

-Therefore, I request that NETO – Barkat IT Ltd. will not deposit for me for pension and compensation.
-Rather, I will take the excess money that I will earn by virtue of this statement and I myself will make sure to deposit it for the pension and compensation according to the law.
+Therefore, I request that NETO · Bareket IT Ltd. will not deposit for me for pension and compensation.
+Rather, I will take the excess money that I earn by virtue of this statement and I myself will make sure to deposit it for the pension and compensation according to the law.

 It is clear to me that as a result of my statement my net income has increased, but the tax burden may increase.
-I confirm that it was explained to me that if I had not made this statement, the pension funds and compensation would have been deposited for me with the insurance company (according to S. 14 of the law) as part of the employer’s costs, while the net amount that would have remained in my bank account would have been smaller.
+I confirm that it was explained to me that had I not made this statement, the pension funds and compensation would have been deposited for me with the insurance company (according to Section 14 of the law) as part of the employer's costs, while the net amount remaining in my bank account would have been smaller.

 Employee Pension Contributions Israel – The NETO EOR Solution